hitham-ramzy/task/README.md

  - Junit for unit testing

+ You can check the class diagram in resource/docs/class-diagram

  This service assuming the request sent from a service which already has a security layer, so no security layers added to this service